 Art at Dowth

-Dowth is said to be the oldest of the three great cairns in the Boyne Valley and is a truely fascinating site.
-The highest of the three monuments, the top of the mound is 87m above sea level.
-Dowth sits on the west end of a long ridge 2 km east of Newgrange.
-The mound has never been excavated properly, and has suffered a lot of damage over the years from various 'rude' excavations, one of which has left a huge crater in the top of the mound.
-Like the other two massive mounds in the Boyne Valley, it probably dates to around 3,500 - 3,200 BC.
+Dowth is thought to be the oldest of the three great cairns in the Boyne Valley.
+The massive cairn is the tallest of the three monuments at around 15 meters; the top of the mound is 87m above sea level, the highest point in the valley and commands fine views, especially down to Newgrange 2 km to the east.
+Dowth sits on the west end of a long glacial ridge.
+The mound has suffered a lot of damage over the years from the various quarrying operations and rude excavations, one of which left the massive crater in the top of the mound.
+Like the other two huge cairnsin the Boyne Valley, it dates to about 3,500 - 3,200 BC.

-A watercolour of Dowth by Gabriel Beranger in 1775.
-The mound appears to have been the tallest of the three big cairns, and has Lord Netterville's tea house sitting on the summit in the illustration.
+A watercolour of Dowth by Gabriel Beranger dating from 1775.
+The mound was the tallest of the three big cairns, and Lord Netterville's cabin can be seen sitting on the summit.
 Today the site has a gaping crater where is was extensively quarried.

 plan of Dowth from 1969 survey by Claire and Michael O'Kelly.
 The mound

-The site has not been excavated yet, though the National Monuments Service purchased the site in 1998 and are planning to begin work on the mound in the near future.
-There are several monuments nearby: two small ruined chambered mounds lie to the east, and beyond them is a massive henge type enclosure, one of the largest in Ireland.
-To the south west of Dowth are three chambered mounds in a line, two circular and one long mound which may be related in form and structure to Cairn E at Carrowkeel.
+There are several more monuments nearby: two small ruined chambered mounds, Sites I and J lie to the east, just behind Dowth Hall.
+In the field beyond Dowth Hall is a massive neolithic enclosure, one of the largest in Ireland.
+Beyond that again, near the turn in the road, another chambered mound was destroyed at Cloghlea.
+To the south west of Dowth are three mounds in a line, two circular and one long mound in between.
+The long mound which may be related in form and structure to Cairn E at Carrowkeel.